New3x the coverage, same rigorous quality. 300 positions benchmarkedExplore

 The EU Pay Transparency Directive isn't just about reporting – it's fundamentally reshaping how companies structure, evaluate, and justify compensation decisions across Europe.

-In our upcoming Reward Hour, Vaso Parisinou and Anita Lettink will be exploring where companies currently stand in their EUPTD journey, revealing critical readiness gaps by country, company size, and industry.
+In this month's Reward Hour, Vaso Parisinou and Anita Lettink explored where companies currently stand in their EUPTD journey, revealing critical readiness gaps by country, company size, and industry.

 • Where companies are in their EUPTD journey and readiness gaps by country, size, and industry